DataCite

 The role of SND in DataCite

-DataCite is governed by its members, which include data repositories, libraries, government agencies, higher learning institutions, and other organisations that work with managing, curating, holding, and archiving research data.
-As members, these organisations are able to assign DOIs to data, or in other words to mint DOIs.
-Thanks to SND being a member of DataCite, SND can mint DOIs, but can also support other agencies by providing DOIs and related services.
-These services are primarily designated to help users of the SND system (DORIS), as well as members of the SND network, make their data accessible.
+DataCite is governed by its members, which include data repositories, libraries, government agencies, higher learning institutions, and other organizations that work with managing, curating, storing, and archiving research data.
+As members of DataCite, these organizations are able to assign DOIs to data, or in other words to “mint DOIs”.
+Thanks to SND being a member of DataCite, SND has a mandate to assign DOIs for materials published through SND and can also provide other agencies with DOI prefixes and related services for local needs.
+These services are primarily designated to help users of the SND system for making data accessible (DORIS), as well as members of the SND network.

-At present, SND is the only Swedish member of DataCite.
-SND is a so-called “consortium member”, where the consortium in question is the members of the SND network.
-The membership means that SND is allowed to vote in the DataCite annual meetings, influence decisions, and have access to the wide knowledge base in the DataCite community.
+SND is a so-called “consortium member” of DataCite, where the consortium in question is the members of the SND network.
+The membership means that SND is allowed to vote in the DataCite annual meetings, can influence decisions, and has access to the wide knowledge base in the DataCite organization.

 Benefits to the research community